 - 1 teaspoon vanilla extract

-Frosting Options: To combine in a small bowl before topping.
+Frosting Options: Combine each flavor ingredients in a small bowl before topping.

 Chocolate: